jandejongh/jqueues/README.md

 On the other hand, compared to DEMOS, jqueues has a somewhat larger collection of well-known queueing systems, and supports the notion of composite queues in which queueing systems are constructed by "combining" other queueing systems (e.g., by putting them in tandem).

+### Dependencies

 The project depends on jsimulation (https://github.com/jandejongh/jsimulation).

+### Documentation

 Both jsimulation and jqueues have extensive javadoc comments; a 'Guided Tour' is on its way.

+### License
-License: Apache v2.0.
+Apache v2.0.